-As the diagram in Fig. 3 shows, H&L brings together students, teachers and general business professionals as peers of a learning community.
+As the above diagram shows, H&L brings together students, teachers and general business professionals as peers of a learning community.
 Below, we give a brief description of each artificial agent of the system.

 Help&Learn Infrastructure Server (IS).
 This agent addresses the management of the H&L system itself.
 It provides the other artificial agents of the system, as well as periodic updates.